-Support Your New Skills with a Bit of Technology
+Support Your New Time Management Skills with a Bit of Technology

 So you’ve learned the basics of time management and you’re ready to commit yourself to a whole new way of going about your daily business.
 Now, how do you make time management even easier?
 With technology, of course.
 Take a look at a few examples:

 - Scheduling plugins such as Amelia for WordPress, which manages your bookings 24/7

 - Time tracking apps inform you how well you are using your time

 - Tools that offer just the basic info you need instead of the whole package of data.
 For example, Pocket Insights instead of Google Analytics.